 In WebRTC (Web Real-Time Communication) development, understanding the quality of audio and video streams is critical for delivering seamless communication experiences.
 One of the most common metrics for evaluating call quality is the Mean Opinion Score (MOS).
-While MOS provides valuable insights into the perceived quality of a call, calculating it in real-time WebRTC applications can be complex.

 In this article, I will try to share my understanding in order to help you compute your score.